 Bariatric surgery has been shown to be effective in inducing weight loss in adolescent patients.
-A study of 13 obese adolescents demonstrated significant weight loss at the 12-month postoperative point, with a reduction in BMI from an average of 59 to 38 [88].
+These patients also may experience durable reduction in BMI as well as significant improvement and/ or complete amelioration of several obesity-related comorbid conditions [55].
+A study of 13 obese adolescents demonstrated significant weight loss at the 12-month postoperative point, with a reduction in BMI from an average of 59 to 38 [120].
 Percentage of body fat also decreased, from 47% before surgery to 36% after.
 In general, weight loss plateaus after 12 to 18 months.
-According to evidence related to bariatric surgery in adolescents, patient safety and weight-loss outcomes in extremely obese adolescents are at least as good as those demonstrated in adults [89; 90].
-In addition, a study of adolescents who underwent gastric bypass surgery found improvements in depressive symptoms and health-related quality of life within one year of the surgery [91].
-A decrease in hypertension, resolution of type 2 diabetes, and improvements in insulin resistance have been noted in adolescents who have undergone bariatric surgery [92; 93; 94; 95; 121].
+According to evidence related to bariatric surgery in adolescents, patient safety and weight-loss outcomes in extremely obese adolescents are at least as good as those demonstrated in adults [121; 122].
+In addition, a study of adolescents who underwent gastric bypass surgery found improvements in depressive symptoms and health-related quality of life within one year of the surgery [123].
+A decrease in hypertension, resolution of type 2 diabetes, and improvements in insulin resistance have been noted in adolescents who have undergone bariatric surgery [113; 124; 125; 126; 127].

-Although considered safe, complications from these surgeries can occur both immediately following the procedure and over time.
+Although considered safe, complications from these surgeries can occur both immediately following the procedure and over time [55].
 Early complications can include leaks, hemorrhage, gastric or bowel perforation, obstruction due to edema, and slippage of the band.
-Late complications may include ulcers, obstruction, vitamin and mineral deficiencies, hernia, and migration or erosion of the band [96; 97].
+Late complications may include ulcers, obstruction, vitamin and mineral deficiencies, hernia, and migration or erosion of the band [128; 129].
+Additionally, data showing multiple micronutrient deficiencies following surgery highlight the need for routine and long-term monitoring [55].

-Although there are no absolute contraindications to gastric bypass surgery, it is important to assess each patient's risks and willingness to engage in the necessary lifestyle modifications [98].
-Contraindications for gastric banding have been established and include [99; 100]:
+Although there are no absolute contraindications to gastric bypass surgery, it is important to assess each patient's risks and willingness to engage in the necessary lifestyle modifications [130].
+Contraindications for gastric banding have been established and include [131; 132]:

 - Crohn disease or other inflammatory diseases of the digestive tract

 - A high risk of upper gastrointestinal bleeding

 - Abnormal anatomy of the digestive tract

 - Severe heart disease

 - Severe lung disease

 - Cirrhosis of the liver

 - Portal hypertension

 - Chronic pancreatitis

 - Chronic steroid use or, in some cases, steroid use within 15 days of initial surgery

 - Pregnancy

 - Current infection